 Firdowsi had no access to Greek and Roman sources, only traditional Persian stories - and there was a great tradition of story-telling in Persia.
-Many Persian tales eventually found their way into the collection of Persian, Arabian, Egyptian, Syrian and Indian tales known as The Thousand Nights and One Night (or The Arabian Nights).
+Many Persian tales eventually found their way into the collection of Persian, Arabian, Egyptian, Syrian and Indian tales known as The Thousand Nights and One Night (or, misleadingly The 'Arabian' Nights).

 It's quite remarkable - as you will see - how the Shahnameh gets a lot about Sekander pretty much right.
 This shows how Alexander became a part of the story of Persia: Sekander's story is the bridge between the stories of the early kings (based on folktales from eastern Iran, that became popular during the Parthian era) and the later historically based stories beginning with Ardashir I, who founded of the Sasanian dynasty in AD 224: very much a real person.
 Apart from Dara (Darius III), there is no trace of the Achaemenids in Firdowsi's book.
 Nor is there much hostility towards Sekander - his story is used to show how fate favours some people and not others, and how the conqueror is conquered by death - "and what remains of him is words".
 See also The Kayanian Kings in the National History Section.

 The good news: several of Alexander's friends and companions wrote eyewitness accounts of the invasion of Persia, including: